Jesuitman/m1-tic-tac-toe/projectReflection.md

 Cd into the repository on your local machine
 Open the repository in your text editor
-You will have access to the HTML, CSS, DOMupdates, and JavaScript files If you want to try out Nightmare mode you have to disable lines of code in the css from lines 6 to 8, then you have to enable the code in the main.js file from lines 94 to 170.
+You will have access to the HTML, CSS, DOMupdates, and JavaScript files
-To try out Chaos mode, you just have to enable lines 170 to 184.

 📷 Preview of App:
 ![sample video of the project](https://github.com/Jesuitman/m1-tic-tac-toe/blob/main/sampleFinal.gif)